 The school offered classes in philosophy, mathematics, music and history as well as private lessons from Freeman Shadd in things like art, music and embroidery.
 The school suffered from financial troubles (despite fiscal subsidies from different organizations and various fundraisers) throughout the 1860s.
 Freeman Shadd was reportedly forced to teach at local public schools in order to continue funding her own school.
 Freeman Shadd played a pivotal role in the Chatham community through things like organizing lecture series, literary circles, religious services and fundraisers.
 She was a contributor to the newspaper, The Provincial Freeman, even holding the position of temporary editor in 1857.
 She was also credited with forming a Literary Ladies Society in Chatham for women to ‘hear speeches and improv their minds’.

 There is not much known about the later portion of Amelia Freeman Shadd’s life.
-By 1870,(when she would’ve been 37-years-old), Freeman Shadd and her husband had moved to Mississippi.
-As well, she was reported to have had a son, Charlton, who appeared on a 1870 Mississippi census.
-Freeman Shadd was recorded as being a teacher in the towns of Davis Bend and Vicksburg, while Issac worked as a bookkeeper.
-By 1880, Freeman Shadd and her family had moved to Greenville MI and Issac had also become a state legislator at this time.
-Freeman Shadd was said to have attended a concert in New York City in March of 1886.
+By 1870,(when she would’ve been 37-years-old), Amelia Freeman Shadd and her husband had moved to Mississippi.
+Amelia Freeman Shadd was a teacher in the towns of Davis Bend and Vicksburg, while Issac worked as a bookkeeper.
+Before joining the public schools, she taught with support from the Board of Missions to the Freedmen.
+She served as principal in several Vicksburg schools.
+In 1872, Isaac Shadd was elected to the Mississippi State Legislature.
+He served as Speaker of the House from 1874-1876.
+By 1879, Isaac and Amelia Freeman Shadd and their family had moved to Greenville MS, there, Amelia taught school and Isaac worked as a printer.
+In Greenville, Isaac also worked in the interest of a Training School and Industrial College for colored children in the Mississippi Valley.
+The Industrial College had over a hundred students.
+Their son, Charlton became a political figure in Greenville.
+Amelia Freeman Shadd was said to have attended a concert in New York City in March of 1886.
 Her husband passed away on the 15th of March, 1896.
 There is no definitive source for the date of her death, her oldest know age being 53.

 - Baldwin, DeeDee.
 “Isaac D. Shadd.”
 Against All Odds.
 Mississippi State University, (n.d). http://much-ado.net/legislators/legislators/f-d-shadd/.